 Tomer Poran leads the partnerships and strategy team at Matterport, helping to bring our low-cost, high-speed and easy-to-use reality capture solution to various markets in the property space.
 He’s at Autodesk University this week in Las Vegas, sharing new technology developments from Matterport.
-We had a conversation with him about what to expect.

 What are you excited to tell the architecture, construction and engineering professionals at Autodesk University this week?

 A few months ago, our CEO, RJ Pittman, laid out an exciting new vision for Matterport and our customers.
 As the gold standard of spatial data capture, our vision is to enable the digital transformation of the built world - that’s about 4 billion spaces.

 It’s exciting to be here with the professionals who design, build and maintain these spaces, talking about how technology is fundamentally changing the way the world will interact with buildings and the physical world around them.

 Today, Matterport is previewing the first phase of the new spatial awareness functionality.
 Tell us about it.

 The digital twins created by our unique 3D capture technology have become the collaboration medium for the built world, and we’re committed to making even easier for our customers to work more effectively with each other and their clients.

 We’re here to preview enhancements to our measurements capabilities that will be available in early December.
 This new spatial awareness functionality will enable customers to expose the measurements they take in a Matterport 3D digital twin to anyone, not just Matterport subscribers.
 Their colleagues, partners and clients will be able to view and interactively take measurements from their device or browser - for free, on any device.
 No apps or registration required.